ERA-Software/Overview/ERADist/README.md

 Member functions of the Nataf class include standard functions such as pdf, cdf, random, but also functions that transform samples from the X-space to the U-space and vice versa.
 The latter is a common operation in reliability analysis.

+## Update Notification

+If you want to be informed about updates of the ERADist toolbox you can enter your email in the mailing list by following the instructions under this link: [https://lists.lrz.de/mailman/listinfo/eradist](https://lists.lrz.de/mailman/listinfo/eradist)
+In order to unsubcribe from the mailing list follow the same link.

 ## Requirements

 MATLAB, incl.
 Statistical toolbox, ERADist and ERANataf probability distribution classes (optional: Deep Learning Toolbox)